 Being aware of your negative self-talk: we get enough criticism from others in the world.
 The last person you need beating you emotionally is yourself.
 Replace your negative self-talk with loving and inspiring self-talk.
 Click here to learn how.

 Practicing self-compassion and patience: Your healing process and changing your mindset about yourself might take longer than the person next to.
 Your journey is your own.
 Be patient with yourself and be kind.

-Avoiding coping mechanisms that aren’t benefiting you for the long-term: food, sex, alcohol, avoidance, manipulation, drugs, etc will only serve you short-term.
-If you want LASTING change than you will need to raise your standards for yourself and face your program head on with love, care, and in a healthy manner.
+Avoiding coping mechanisms that aren’t benefiting you in the long-term: food, sex, alcohol, avoidance, manipulation, drugs, etc will only serve you short-term.
+If you want LASTING change than you will need to raise your standards for yourself and face your program head-on with love, care, and in a healthy manner.